uz1pk/uz1pk/README.md

 ### Hi there 👋

-My name is Usman and I'm a 4th year Software Engineering student.
+My name is Usman and I'm a 4th year UoGuelph student, majoring in Software Engineering.

 ⚡ Work Experience: <br>
 - Incoming Software Engineer Intern at RBC [Remote, Fall 2023]